pahjbo/vodsl/Readme.md

 In addition to be able to use some of the features of the graphical visualization via [FXDiagram](http://jankoehnlein.github.io/FXDiagram/) it is worth looking at the introductory video on that site.

-Prebuilt Plugins
+Pre-built Plugins
 -----------------

 The VODSL editor feature is available pre-built in an update site at http://astrogrid.jb.man.ac.uk/eclipse/vodsl/ if all you want to do is use the editor rather than develop it.

 In this case there is also a [git submodule](./models) which contains some example models expressed in VODSL.

 Building the plug-in from the command-line